pretix/pretix-docs/docs/tutorial/continuous-operation/organizer-account.md

 pretix will use English as the fallback language for missing translations.

 These settings also determine the default languages when creating new events, though we can activate or deactivate languages for each event individually.
-We are going to activate "English" and "German (informal)" for our example conference.
+We are going to activate "English" and "German" for our example museum.

 {% include "note-translations.md" %}